 Considering the Arkansas minimum wage increase, it’s important to take proactive measures to ensure your business is prepared.

 How should small business owners prepare for changes to the minimum wage?

 As an employer in Arkansas, you may be accustomed to making minimum wage increase adjustments already.
 In case you need some tips, we recommend the following:

 - Evaluate your staffing: Review your monthly sales and overhead costs to determine if your current staffing levels are appropriate.
 Based on your monthly cash flow, decide if you need to make adjustments to your hiring plan.
 If you have a seasonal business, for example, it might make sense to hire contract employees instead of full-time employees.

 - Use best hiring practices: To make sure you find the right employees, use best hiring practices and ask smart interview questions to thoroughly vet candidates.
 Once you hire employees, focus on retention.
 The hiring process is time-consuming and expensive, but if you take time up front for hiring and prioritize employee retention, you’ll save money in the long run.

-- Upgrade your technology: If you automate time-consuming and tedious tasks, such as payroll, you can streamline operations and free up time to focus on issues like staffing and growing your business.
+- Upgrade your technology: If you automate time-consuming and tedious tasks, such as automatic payroll, you can streamline operations and free up time to focus on issues like staffing and growing your business.
 Square payroll software offers small business pricing to get any size business set up with easy ways to pay your employees.
 There are even custom payroll features to fit your unique needs.

-While these are helpful guidelines to follow, to make sure your business is prepared and stays in compliance, you should discuss Arkansas’ minimum wage laws with your accountant and lawyer.
+While these are helpful guidelines to follow, make sure your business is prepared and stays in compliance, you should discuss Arkansas minimum wage laws with your accountant and lawyer.